CivComs/open311-GeoReport/api-methods.md

 open311.services.getList
 --

-Returns a list of services for which incidents may be reported.
-The types of services and their meaning are left to the discretion of individual cities.
+provide a list of acceptable 311 service request types and their associated service codes.
+These request types can be unique to the city/jurisdiction

 **Method**